alphagov/gds-way/source-code.md

 Teams are responsible for ensuring that their Git repositories are backed up to another location.

-GitHub organisations should have two-factor authorisation enforced for all users via the GitHub organisation settings
+GitHub organisations should have two-factor authorisation enforced for all members using the GitHub organisation settings.